-Our financial instruments consist primarily of cash and cash equivalents, accounts receivable, investments, and accounts payable approximate fair value due to their short-term nature.
-The carrying amount reflected on the consolidated balance sheet for the revolving credit facility as of December 31, 2017 approximates fair value due to it being variable-rate debt.
-During the years ended December 31, 2018, and 2017, we did not have any write-offs related to the remeasurement of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.
+Our financial instruments, consisting primarily of cash and cash equivalents, accounts receivable, investments, and accounts payable, approximate fair value due to their short-term nature.
+During the years ended December 31, 2019, and 2018, we did not have any write-offs related to the remeasurement of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.